Jimmy De Sana: Work

 DeSana began to take photographs as a teenager, mostly photographing his friends and acquaintances naked.
-Portraits included key figures of the punk and New Wave scene of the late 1970s and early 1980s in New York like Kathy Acker, Laurie Simmons, Kenneth Anger, David Byrne, Brian Eno, Laurie Anderson, Debbie Harry, and Patti Astor, amongst others.
+Portraits included key figures of the punk and No Wave scene of the late 1970s and early 1980s in New York like Kathy Acker, Laurie Simmons, Kenneth Anger, David Byrne, Brian Eno, Laurie Anderson, Debbie Harry, and Patti Astor, amongst others.

 His early photographs were of his friends striking poses in houses and gardens.
 He moved to New York in 1973.
 DeSana continued to picture the human body as the primary subject.
 His photography appeared in the "Punk Art" exhibition, co-curated by Marc H. Miller, Bettie Ringma, and Alice Denney, which appeared at the Washington Project for the Arts from May 15 to June 10, 1978.

 Writing in 1991, the art critic Brooks Adams described DeSana's 1979 publication, Submission, as "rather extraordinary," observing that it "did much to usher in the '80s genre of grotesque or blatantly fictive and often preposterously homoerotic, S&M photography. [...]
 The raunchy late '70s curiosity item has become an early '90s collectible—an art-historically resonant bibelot."

 DeSana worked in black and white until 1980, when he began to experiment with color photography.
 His Suburban series included neo-surreal, staged photographs of both nude bodies and mundane objects.

 The Remainders series marked a move away from the human body towards "objects through abstraction."
 The series included everyday items like balloons, flour, and aluminum foil dreamily lit in spectral hues.
 DeSana started making these works shortly after his diagnosis with HIV in 1985.

 His first exhibition was in 1979 at the Stefanotti Gallery on West 57th Street in New York City.
-Numerous solo exhibitions followed, including ones in Wilkinson Gallery, London; Pat Hearn Gallery, New York; Galerie Jacques de Windt, Brussels and Museum of the Twentieth Century, Vienna, Austria DeSana was featured in the 1981 P.S.1 exhibition New York/New Wave curated by Diego Cortez and included artists like Basquiat, Sarah Charlesworth, and Kenny Scharf.
+Numerous solo exhibitions followed, including ones in Wilkinson Gallery, London; Pat Hearn Gallery, New York; Galerie Jacques de Windt, Brussels and the Museum of the Twentieth Century, Vienna, Austria DeSana was featured in the 1981 P.S.1 exhibition New York/New Wave curated by Diego Cortez and included artists like Basquiat, Sarah Charlesworth, and Kenny Scharf.
 DeSana's first museum retrospective was at the Brooklyn Museum in 2022–2023.